Origins of America.

 It was here that the early moves in the 1916 Easter Rising against British Rule took place.

-Roger Casement was to meet the German gun-running boat here to help arm sufficient loyal Irishmen to overthrow centuries of foreign rule.
-Casement landed on the world-famous Banna Strand to try to get the message through to the Rising leaders in Dublin that the arms had not arrived.
-But he was arrested, tried and executed; the place of his arrest and a monument to the landing can both be visited.
+Roger Casement was to meet the German gun-running boat here to help sufficiently arm loyal Irishmen to overthrow centuries of foreign rule.
+Casement landed on the world-famous Banna Strand to try to get the message through to the Rising leaders in Dublin that the arms had not arrived, but he was arrested, tried and executed.
+The place of his arrest and a monument to the landing can both be visited.

 World Class Golf.